kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/final-assessments.md

 - **5 - My Learning Tools and Resource System**
   - What learning strategies will you use to achieve your learning goals? (select 2-4 strategies and describe how you will implement them).
 - **6 - My Learning Metrics and Milestones System**
+  - Answer the following questions for one of your learning goals:
     - What does success in learning look like to you?
-  - How will you measure your learning progress?
+    - How will you measure your learning progress towards success?
+What are some intermediary milestones?

 The total word count for this essay is 1000-2000 words, and your grade on this assessment counts towards 25% of your final grade for this course.